 When you need health care, understand the benefits and caveats provided by your plan.
 For most seniors 65 and older, that plan is Medicare.

 In addition to knowing how your coverage can cost you, you should know how it can save you cash.
-There are nearly two dozen health care services that you get free with Medicare, so use them to the fullest.
+There are many health care services that you get free with Medicare, so use them to the fullest.